lucadibello/zerotrust-your-home/README.md

 # ZeroTrust Home server - A safe and private environment for your data

 > NOTE: THIS TEXT IS A DRAFT AND IT IS STILL UNDER DEVELOPMENT.
+I WILL UPDATE THE REPOSITORY AS SOON I HAVE SOME TIME 🥳

 This project showcases an autoconfigured home server environment that provides a powerful and secure infrastructure that leverages cutting-edge technologies to ensure security, privacy, and ease of use.
 It provides the user with a set of pre-configured services and applications that can be easily extended and customized to meet the user's needs.